Paul Dye

 Eventually I became the section head for this group, and I got a call saying, ‘we're selecting flight directors and we'd like you to apply,’ and I said, ‘you know, I don't have the experience requirements for it,’ and they said, ‘Paul, we want you to apply.’

 I applied and I got an interview and I obviously didn't get the job because the purpose was to give me experience through the process because they knew I wasn't ready.
-And then a couple years later there was another selection and t was obvious that I needed to apply and I did.
+And then a couple years later there was another selection and it was obvious that I needed to apply, and I did.
 And again, I didn't get it because they had a smaller number of selectees.
 There were just two and I was the third choice.

 And then a funny thing happened.
 The Soviet Union collapsed and Russia had a lot of very smart rocket scientists and rocket engineers.
 My counterpart as a flight director was driving a taxi cab at night to feed his family; they didn't have any money and those people were headed to the highest bidder: countries that wanted to build nuclear chip ballistic missiles that were not friends of ours and so it was to our great advantage here in the United States to develop a way to work, with the Russians, to keep those people working on ae peaceful space program.

-And so, I was happy working with whomever happens to be in the job, whomever is the flight director on the day you work with them, it's not a problem.
+And so, I was happy working with whomever happens to be in the job, whoever is the flight director on the day you work with them, it's not a problem.
 Russians don't work that way.
 They want to work with Paul because they met Paul and they had Paul over to their apartment and they drank vodka with Paul and they ate with Paul and they and they went to airshows with Paul and this gave me a great advantage.

 The next time a flight director's selection came along because we were going to be flying a lot of missions for the Mir (space station).
 And they really wanted to work with Paul.
 And so, I was selected as a flight director in 1993.
 I was very, very happy that I was able to actually work in the old Mission Control Center, before we switched to the new control center, as a flight director, and stood at the same console as Chris Kraft and Gene Krantz.